 Worked Example: Mid-Size Residential New-Build Developer

-A new SPV (let us call the entity Hilltop Residential Ltd) is incorporated in October 2025 to develop a 12-unit residential scheme on a Midlands brownfield site.
-The SPV's first taxable supply is the first off-plan sale exchanged in November 2026, triggering compulsory VAT registration with effect from 1 November 2026.
-The developer's pre-registration VAT-able costs from October 2025 to November 2026 are:
+Hilltop Residential Ltd, a new SPV, is incorporated in October 2025 to develop a 12-unit residential scheme on a Midlands brownfield site.
+Its first taxable supply is the first off-plan sale exchanged in November 2026, triggering compulsory VAT registration with effect from 1 November 2026.
+The pre-registration VAT-able costs from October 2025 to November 2026 are:

 • Land deposit on 15 January 2026: £80,000 plus VAT £16,000 (seller opted to tax).
 Within four-year goods window.
 Land is still on hand at registration.
 Reg 111 recoverable.